 }

 Stop spending hours on categorization that a computer can handle.
-Start with the basics:
+Here's your immediate action plan:

 This Week: